As part of NCBI's ongoing efforts to provide BLAST users with access to

 will allow Entrez or Retrieve users to be certain that they are

-retrieving exactly the sequence identified by BLAST.
-Additionally
+retrieving exactly the same revision of the sequence identified

 The non-redundant BLAST nucleotide databases contain all of the